kholilullahhhh/kholilullahhhh/README.md

   "username": "@kholilullahhhh",
   "name": "Muhammad Kholilullah/Luluuu",
   "pronouns": "he/him",
-  "city": "Makassar, South Sulawesi, Indonesia" "about": "A passionate Tech Enthusiast with a love for coding and technology.
+  "city": "Makassar, South Sulawesi, Indonesia", "about": "A passionate Tech Enthusiast with a love for coding and technology.
 Always learning, building, and exploring.", "interests": [
     "Web Development 🌐",